Ingenious464/AirBnB_clone_v2/README.md

-# Description :label:
+i# Description :label:

 ##

 HBNB is a complete web application, integrating database storage, HTML/CSS templating, API, front-end and others.

 This team project is part of the ALX School Software Engineering program. </br>
-It represents the first step towards building a full web application: the AirBnB clone.
+It represents the first step towards building a full web application: the AirBnB clone_v2.

 This first step consists of:
 - a custom command-line interface for data management,